coresolve/tectonic-offline/README.md

-# tectonic-offline
+# Tectonic Offline

-Playing with Go
+Go tool to parse Tectonic Installer assets, detect container images used and create a zip bundle.